mitchellgordon95/mitchellgordon95.github.io/books.md

 Come As You Are - Emily Nagoski

-# Currently Reading
+Actionable Gamification - Yu-kai Chou

 Infinite Powers - Steven Strogatz
-How To Program Any Synthesizer - Ashley Hewitt
-Actionable Gamification - Yu-kai Chou

-Set Boundaries, Find Peace - Nedra Glover
-Against Method - Paul Feyerabend
+Inspired - Marty Cagan

+Accessing the Healing Power of The Vagus Nerve - Stanley Rosenberg